meipipo/twitter-bot-population-estimator/README.md

   -c num_cut_samples, --cut num_cut_samples
                         number of the first samples to be discarded (default is 0)
 ```

+> 💡 Please note that if you specify a file containing more than 500 samples, you may exceed Botometer's free usage limit.
+If the limit on the number of account inquiries is exceeded, our program will record -1 as the bot score.

 #### (a) From sampling list
 If you specify the -*samplinglist*.txt file, bot score will be calculated for each node (saved as -*botscore*.txt) and estimates of the bot population will be shown (saved as -*est*.txt).
 (See [Output Format](#output-format) for details.)